-How to Build a Voice-First Client Intake System That Pre-Qualifies Every Prospect
+How to Build a Voice-First Client Intake System That Pre-Qualifies Every Prospect (2026 Guide)

 You just got a new client inquiry.
 They filled out your intake form.
 Here is what you know about them: